L1A1 Self-Loading Rifle

-The original FAL was designed in Belgium, while the components of the "inch-pattern" FALs are manufactured to a slightly modified design using British imperial units.
+The L1A1 is manufactured to a slightly modified design using British imperial units, not the metric units of the original Belgian FAL.
 Many sub-assemblies are interchangeable between the two types, while components of those sub-assemblies may not be compatible.
-Notable incompatibilities include the magazines and the butt-stock, which attach in different ways.
-Most FALs also use SAE threads for barrels and assemblies.
-The only exceptions are early prototype FALs, and the breech threads only on Israeli and Indian FALs.
-All others have standard Imperial or "unified" inch-standard threads throughout.
+Notable incompatibilities include the magazine and the stock.

 Most Commonwealth pattern FALs are semi-automatic only.
-A variant named L2A1/C2A1 (C2), meant to serve as a light machine gun in a support role, is also capable of fully automatic fire.
+A variant named L2A1/C2A1 (C2), meant to serve as a automatic rifle/light machine gun in a support role, is also capable of fully automatic fire.
 Differences from the L1A1/C1 include a heavy barrel, squared front sight (versus the "V" on the semi-automatic models), a handguard that doubles as a foldable bipod, and a larger 30-round magazine although it could also use the normal 20-round magazines.
 Only Canada and Australia used this variant.
-However, Australia, the UK and New Zealand used Bren light machine guns converted to fire the 7.62×51mm NATO cartridge for use in the support role.
-Canadian C1s issued to naval and army personnel were also capable of fully automatic fire.
+Australia, New Zealand, and the United Kingdom used the Bren light machine guns converted to fire the 7.62×51mm NATO cartridge for use in the support role.
+Canadian C1s issued to naval vessels for boarding party usage were also capable of fully automatic fire.